 Hosada’s past films include The Girl Who Leapt Through Time, Summer Wars, Wolf Children and The Boy and the Beast.

-Gkids has landed an Animation Oscar nomination each of the past five years, including double noms in 2015 and 2016.
+Gkids has landed an Animation Oscar nomination each of the past five years, most recently with The Breadwinner, including double noms in 2015 and 2016.
 Last year it released My Life as a Zucchini.
 The studio’s Eric Beckman negotiated the Mirai deal with Yohann Comte and Carole Baraton of Charades.